 *All fields required unless otherwise indicated.

-Discover which ports must be open inside your router so that your TiVo box can access online services.
+Discover which ports must be open inside your router so that your TiVo DVR can access online services.
 Please be aware that there are many variations of routers, software and settings that are unique to each computer.

 The TiVo service does not require any INBOUND access from the internet into your home network, but your TiVo box does require some OUTBOUND traffic to reach the internet and the TiVo service.
 Typically, the ports listed below are open by default unless you have customized your router settings.